Evghenia Guțul: Governor of Gagauzia

 In the 2023 Gagauz gubernatorial election, she finished the first round in first place with 14,890 votes (26.47%), but given the fact that a majority was not met, the second round took place on 14 May.
 In the second round, Guțul obtained 27,376 of the votes (52.39%), defeating the independent candidate Grigorii Uzun, supported by the Party of Socialists of the Republic of Moldova (PSRM), who had 24,926 votes (47.66%), thus winning a 4-year mandate at the head of the autonomous unit.
 In her victory speech, Guțul affirmed her intention to align the region closer with Russia.
 Following the banning of the Șor Party on 19 June 2023, Guțul announced that she would take office and govern Gagauzia as a political independent.

 On 19 July 2023, the inauguration of Guțul as Governor of Gagauzia (also known as başkan) took place.
 The event was not attended by Irina Vlah, the former governor, and therefore the symbolic procedure of transfer of power did not take place.
 Sandu, Prime Minister of Moldova Dorin Recean, and members of the Parliament of Moldova of the ruling Party of Action and Solidarity (PAS) said they would not attend the inauguration.
 Representatives of the Comrat Court of Appeal, which approved the election results, were also not present at the event.
 According to the Statute of Gagauzia, the oath of office is taken no later than 30 days after the official announcement of the election results, in a solemn atmosphere at a special session of the People's Assembly (parliament) and Tribunal of Gagauzia, in the Gagauz language.
 Instead, the results were announced by the head of the CEC of Gagauzia, Iana Covalenco, in Russian.
 Furthermore, representatives of Moldovan diplomatic missions were absent at the event.
 During the oath of office, Guțul did not put her hand on the Moldovan Constitution, and after finishing reading the oath, Guțul kissed only the flag of the Gagauz autonomy, without kissing the flag of Moldova.
 The governor promised to hold a press conference and answer journalists' questions, some of whom asked which was the source of funding for this event.
-However, Guțul and People's Assembly chairman Dmitrii Constantinov left the stage in a hurry.
+However, Guțul and People's Assembly chairman Dmitri Constantinov left the stage in a hurry.